ania505/Szymula_Eventric_Assess/README.md

 - To like a bird/ add to your flock click the heart button.
 That bird's id is saved to localStorage to then be displayed when the user clicks the "View My Flock" button in the header.
 - If the user clicks on the bird title or picture, the user is taken to the Bird Details page.
-- In the detail page, user can click "back" to go back to the list or they can view the bird's species information and where they've been seen last.
+- In the detail page, user can click "back" to go back to the list or they can view the bird's species information and where they've been recorded as seen/ heard last.
 If they like what they see they add or remove that bird from their flock with the heart button.
 - Map: The map is moveable and zoomable and interactive!
 To interact with the map, the user should click on one of the blue location markers.
-The blue location marker turns red and the information about that bird sighting is listed below the map so the user can see "where them birds at".
+The blue location marker turns red and the information about that bird sighting is listed below the map so the user can see "where the birds sing".